 Our California based data privacy attorneys offer a holistic approach to data privacy compliance and enforcement by leveraging cross-industry global experience, which translates into cost efficiency and transparency.
 We would be delighted to speak with you about your data privacy program.

 The General Data Protection Regulation came into effect on May 25th, 2018.
 The GDPR is the result of the EU’s reform of its privacy laws, replacing the Data Protection Directive 95/46/EC and was designed to harmonize EU member states’ data privacy laws.
 Whilst the GDPR impacts to a certain degree every aspect of how the right to data protection is perceived and enforced, EU member states supervisory authorities and the European Data Protection Board (former Article 29 Working Party) have taken steps to clarify how compliance can be achieved.
 However, several notions introduced by GDPR remain to be clearly interpreted and applied in practice.

 Our GDPR blog discusses some of the most interesting concepts introduced by this complex regulation.

 Supporting companies achieve their goals through informed, sound, and efficiently delivered legal advice by experienced data privacy and technology attorneys.

 intel lex attorneys advise clients across the technology industry on a broad variety of legal matters.
 We offer comprehensive legal counsel for all technology related matters.

-Our experience and deep understanding of the laws, regulations, and industry specific practices related to privacy, technology transactions, intellectual property, and advertising allows us to find the best solutions to serve our clients.
+Our experience and deep understanding of the data privacy regulations, information security standards and industry specific practices related to privacy, technology transactions, intellectual property, and advertising allows us to find the best solutions to serve our clients.

 Request an initial appointment by clicking here.